School of Medicine

 In addition to our population level research, our laboratory has been a national pioneer in integrating prospective outcomes driven medical informative and database systems into the electronic health record.
 This allows us to identify pre- and post-operative treatment measures that influence patient outcomes, and in doing so improve patient safety and maximize the efficacy of current treatments for neurosurgical and spine patients.

 Associate Professor of Neurosurgery and of Neurology

 Current Research and Scholarly Interests Neural circuits of movement control in health and movement disorders

 Robert Dodd, MD, PhD

-Associate Professor of Neurosurgery, of Radiology and, by courtesy, of Otolaryngology-Head and Neck Surgery at the Stanford University Medical Center
+Associate Professor of Neurosurgery, of Radiology and, by courtesy, of Otolaryngology - Head & Neck Surgery (OHNS) at the Stanford University Medical Center

 Current Research and Scholarly Interests Dr. Dodd is involved in clinical trials using endovascular coils that have a fiber coating that help heal aneurysms of the neck and can prevent an aneurysm from reforming.
 He uses minimally invasive endoscopic techniques to treat brain tumors.

 Dodd's research interests are in cerebral blood vessel reactivity and stroke.

 James R. Doty, MD, FACS, FICS, FAANS

 Current Research and Scholarly Interests My interest for many years has focused on neuro-oncology (brain tumors) and utilizing both surgery and stereotactically focused radiation to treat solid tumors of the nervous system primarily utilizing the CyberKnife.